 When the Boston University Tanglewood Institute was created in the 1966 as a summer school for especially talented, high school-age musicians, performances by those students were added to the Tanglewood on Parade schedule.

-The festivities continue to include elaborate picnics on the lawn as concertgoers arrive when gates open at 2 p.m. to jockey for the best positions right behind the Shed or
+The festivities continue to include elaborate picnics on the lawn as concertgoers arrive when gates open at 2 p.m. to jockey for the best positions right behind the Shed or under a tree.

 To entertain the many youngsters who are brought to the celebration, balloon rides, dancers, jugglers and other attractions have been added to the mix.